arjan/zclient/README.md

 Quick walkthru
 --------------

+### 1) Enable mod_oauth in Zotonic ###

-1. **Enable mod_oauth in Zotonic** - go to the admin, modules tab, find the OAuth module and click "activate", if it is not already activated.
+Go to the admin, modules tab, find the OAuth module and click "activate", if it is not already activated.
 Refresh the page.

+### 2) Create new OAuth application ###

-1. **Create new OAuth application** Go to "API access" tab and click "add new application".
+Go to "API access" tab and click "add new application".
 In the dialog, enter the application details, such as title, home page, etc. callback can be left empty.
 On the second tab, check the boxes with the API methods that this app may access.
 Click the "add application" button.

-1. **Write down / copy-paste the consumer key and consumer secret** This token/secret pair uniquely identifies your application.
+## 3. Write down / copy-paste the consumer key and consumer secret ##

+This token/secret pair uniquely identifies your application.

-1. **Register the app with zclient**
+### 4. Register the app with zclient ###

 `zclient add-app someappid 127.0.0.1:8000 <yourconsumerkey> <yourconsumersecret>`

 "*someappid*" is some identifier that you come up with to identify this app on the zclient side.
 For example: `my-mobile-app`.
   Copy-paste the consumer key and secret from the previous step onto the command line.

-1. **Add a client for the app** in zclient terminology, a *client* is an authorized token/secret pair which authorizes a user to use one of the zclient apps.
+### 5. Add a client for the app ###

+In zclient terminology, a *client* is an authorized token/secret pair which authorizes a user to use one of the zclient apps.

 `zclient add-client yourclientid someappid`

 The "*yourclientid*" is some identifier to identify the authorized token for this app on the zclient side.

 You will be prompted to click on an URL.
 Do that.
 Log on to zotonic and click the "authorize" button on the authorization screen.
 Return to the terminal and press "Enter".
 Now you should be ready to go!

-1. **Do an authorized request**
+### 6. Do an authorized request ###

 `zclient request yourclientid <api method> [arg [arg..]]`

 For example:

 `zclient request yourclientid search cat=keyword`

 Maps to the API request `http://yourclienthost/api/search?cat=keyword` POST requests are currently not (yet) supported.

 Example API request to search for all persons:

          ixion:~/devel/zclient> ./zclient request test search cat=person
          [